 Kingshighway is one of seventeen branches in the St. Louis Public Library system.

-It is located at 2260 South Vandeventer Avenue in
+It is located at 2260 South Vandeventer Avenue in the Southwest Garden Neighborhood.

 It takes its name from the most recognizable street in it's vicinity, even though is at the intersection of Southwest, Kingshighway and Vandeventer.

 The library has roots dating back to 1916 when it was the

 Fairmount Branch.
 Philip Rau had a “deposit station” in his store at 5131 Shaw Avenue, and this small frame building was used until the Fairmount sub-Branch opened in October 1916.

 5131 Shaw Avenue via Google Streetview

 The sub-Branch became a full Branch in 1960.
 Then the current